pure-chance/greed/paper/paper.typ

 Notice that many possible invalid states exist but have probability $0.0$ either because $bold(p)_n = 0.0$ (e.g., because $k < 0$), or because the transition violates some other rule like $l = "T", l' = "F"$ or $a' != q$.

 A game of greed is defined by its transition function $f: S times A -> [0, 1]$.
 This is a result of the nature of greed as a Markov Decision Process (MDP), which is also defined by the transition function.
-Because Greed is a MDP, it inherits all the properties of an MDP, including its memoryless property, and therefore its ability to be solved via dynamic programming, which we'll prove and apply in @policy.
+Because Greed is a MDP, it inherits all the properties of an MDP, including its memoryless property, and therefore its ability to be solved via dynamic programming, which we'll prove and apply in @ch:policy.

-= PMF <pmf>
+= PMF <ch:pmf>
 Computing the probability mass function (pmf) of dice sums is essential for modeling Greed, as the game’s scoring depends on the distribution of outcomes from rolling multiple dice.
 Specifically, we require the pmf of the sum of $n$ independent and identically distributed (i.i.d.) discrete uniform random variables on the set ${1, 2, ..., s}$---that is, the total when rolling $n$ fair $s$-sided dice.
 A closed-form expression for this distribution is known @analyticscheck2020dice:

 #theorem(title: "PMF of dice sum")[